 Electronic Dictionary Research and Development Group

-Links: [WWWJDIC mirror] [EDRDG Wiki] [JMDictDB] [Monash Nihongo ftp server mirror] [Dictionary Licence] [Donations]
+Links: [WWWJDIC] [EDRDG Wiki] [JMDictDB] [Nihongo ftp server] [Dictionary Licence] [Donations]

 The Electronic Dictionary Research and Development Group was established in 2000 within the Faculty of Information Technology, Monash University, with the following objectives:

 the compilation of electronic dictionaries;

 to carry out research and development in applied computational linguistics with particular emphasis on computer lexicography.